 FileLocator is a search utility for Windows that first saw the light of day under the name Agent Ransack back in 2000.
-The main user interface of FileLocator Lite has remained mostly unchanged since then, but the premium version FileLocator Pro has gained quite a number of features.
+The main user interface of FileLocator has remained mostly unchanged since then, but the premium version FileLocator Pro has gained quite a number of features.

 It’s limited to only searching for file formats it knows about and will even skip plain-text file formats and is useless for pretty much anything but Microsoft Office Documents.
 Third-party developers are partly to blame, as Windows does offer them ways to have their file formats indexed yet this is rarely used.

 Enter FileLocator: the desktop search program that tries hard to find what you’re looking for wherever it might be hiding.

 Find “everything” with Agent Ransack (FileLocator Lite)

 Agent Ransack (also known as FileLocator Lite) is free for personal and commercial use, although commercial use requires a per-user registration after a month.

 The user interface and experience is as good as it gets in an advanced program aimed at experienced users.
 The Pro version adds more controllers, but they can all be safely ignored unless you need something specific.
 The main program window opens up with three main input fields: search by file name or file contents, and where to look for the file.